Azure-Samples/contoso-chat/README.md

 pip install -r requirements.txt
 ```

-### Run in Codespaces Option
+### Codespaces development option
 For codespaces click on the green `code` button on the repository and select the `codespaces` tab.
 Click `create codespace...` to open the project in a Codespace container.
 This will automatically install all the dependencies and setup the environment.
 Proceed with "Create the prompt flow runtime in AI Studio".

-### Run in local Devcontainer Option
+### Local Devcontainer development Option
 If you're using Visual Studio Code and **Devcontainer**, clone the project, open it with `code .` or as folder.
 VS Code will detect the devcontainer configuration and ask you to reopen the project in a container.
 Alternatively you will need to run this step manually.
-See the (Remote Container Extension)[https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers] for more information.
+See the [Remote Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for more information.
 Proceed with "Create the prompt flow runtime in AI Studio".

 ## Create the prompt flow runtime in AI Studio